beigeworm/DigiSpark-BadUSB/README.md

 # DigiSpark-BadUSB
-This is a quick tutorial for setting up a Digispark Bad USB.
+This is a quick tutorial for setting up a Digispark to be a 'BadUSB' Device.

 ***- - - - SETUP - - - - -***